A surrealist chess set designed by Man Ray and other products Fast Company loves

 Counter Culture: A vibrant Scandinavian-designed ceramic slip-cast jug

-Finnish designer Nicholai Wiig Hansen’s Raawii Strøm jug was inspired by the geometric shapes of Cubism and the vibrant hues of Danish artist Vilhelm Lundstrøm’s still-life paintings.
+Danish designer Nicholai Wiig Hansen’s Raawii Strøm jug was inspired by the geometric shapes of Cubism and the vibrant hues of Danish artist Vilhelm Lundstrøm’s still-life paintings.
 The ceramic pitcher, which is handmade in Portugal, comes in two sizes and several colors, including vivid yellow and muted blue and green.
 It adds a playful pop of color to a kitchen counter, and can be used as a vase to brighten up any room. ($82, dwr.com)

 Staedtler Triplus Fineliner Pens